johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 #### Maturity -- module 9 ####

--	Three stages of encounter and growth in spiritual maturity of messianic disciples and communities.
+-	Spiritual growth and maturity in the vocational engagement of messianic disciples and communities.

 #### Service -- module 10 ####